Stability Constrained Optimization in High IBR-Penetrated Power Systems-Part I: Constraint Development and Unification: Power System Stability Constraint Development

 where $\hat P_{c_l}$ and $\hat Q_{c_l}$ take the form:

 This voltage stability condition illustrates that the equivalent active power injection of IBR $c_l$ is limited by an upper bound depending on short circuit capacity $\left({{|V^G_{\Phi(c_l)}}|^2}/{|Z_{\Phi(c_l)\Phi(c_l)}|}\right)$ at Bus $\Phi(c_l)$ if no reactive power is provided by IBR.
 At weak points of the system where $|Z_{\Phi(c_l)\Phi(c_l)}|$ is large, the active power injection from IBRs may have to be set smaller than the rated or even the available power to maintain voltage stability.
-Furthermore, it is also shown in \eqref{VS} that properly setting IBR reactive power injection would allow more active power to be transferred.
+Furthermore, it is also shown in \eqref{VS} that properly setting GFL IBRs' reactive power injection would allow more active power to be transferred.
+An electrically nearer IBR's reactive power has more support on the voltage stability of the IBR $c_l$, since the weighted factor is closer to 1, whereas for the IBR with a large electric distance, the weighted factor is close to zero, hence less contribution to the voltage stability.
+An SG or a GFM supports the voltage stability of the nearby buses $i\in \mathcal{I}$ by reducing the impedance $Z_{ii}$ (increasing the system strength) at bus $i$, since the SG/GFM is modeled as a voltage source in series with an impedance with a small magnitude.

-\textbf{Impact of reactive power droop control} Implemented with Q-V droop control, IBRs are able to support the PCC voltage magnitude by providing dynamic voltage support to the grid during system disturbance.
-However, the Q-V droop control does not change the voltage stability condition defined in \eqref{VS}, since this relationship should be maintained during stead state to achieve the power delivery.
-Moreover, a voltage deadband, e.g., [0.95, 1.05] is typically implemented in the Q-V droop control and hence the impact of Q-V droop control on the static voltage stability is not significant.
-After the equilibrium has been established, the Q-V droop control helps to maintain the PCC voltage if disturbances occur in the system, which is analyzed in the next section.
+Typically, the critical condition of voltage stability can be derived based on different methods, such as the power-voltage (`nose') curve, the voltage to power sensitivity ($d|V|/dP$) and the singularity of the power flow Jacobian matrix.
+All of them are derived based on the analysis of the steady-state power flow equations and are equivalent to each other under certain assumptions.
+For instance, the tip of a nose curve represents the critical limit for voltage stability which also indicates the power flow insolvability or the singularity of the power flow Jacobian matrix.
+However, the resulting constraint is only a necessary condition for static voltage stability since the actual system dynamics are not considered.
+Nevertheless, these analyses based on power flow equations still provide valuable information for system voltage stability and hence being utilized in this paper, as well as many other works, such as \cite{8486639,8728057}.